The hardest part about your asset allocation strategy is to stick with it

 • Avoid market timing.
 Another rule 0.
 Enough said.
 My score 1 to 10: 6.
 I can do better here.
 I’m scared we’re at all time high and I’m reluctant to put more money in.
 I’ve actually sold some investments (what?!?!?
 More on this later).
 I’ve let ~90k cash sitting on our accounts and lost opportunities because “the market is high now”.
 Don’t do like me.
 Listen my “big brother from future”, please.

 • Keep fees low.
 One aspect you can optimize with almost no downsides is costs and their compound effect over years.
 Keep fees low.
 Fees and taxes.
 My score 1 to 10: 9.
 I only invest in automated index funds, with low TERs.
 All ETFs.
-I invest thru a very low cost broker, with no monthly fee (if you have more than 100k USD invested) and very very low trade fees: Interactive Brokers.
+I invest thru a very low cost broker, with no monthly fee (if you have more than 100k USD invested) and very very low trade fees: Interactive Brokers (affiliate link).

 • Keep activity low.
 The more you buy and sell things, the more you spend.
 Every time you change strategy, it costs you trade fees.
 Minimize your activity.
 Rebalance without selling.
 My score 1 to 10: 8.
 I’m ok but I’ve been moving something around and changing my strategy a little bit recently.
 I’m actually investigating changing ETF for my S&P500 fund.
 Switching from the IShares one I currently own to a Vanguard one to minimize taxes on dividends and fees.
 The cost of the switch is approx 160 USD (80 to sell 100k of shares at 0.08% trade fee and 80 to buy new shares of the new ETF at the same trade fee).
 Is it worth?
 Probably yes, but what if tomorrow a new ETF comes out that is more convenient?
 Hard to tell what to do.